Contact us

 5. Decision – Determined by the competent authority based on the applicant’s merit and contribution.

-Chetcuti Cauchi’s Citizenship and Private Client practices work closely with innovators, founders, and family offices to design legally compliant, value-driven strategies under the Citizenship by Merit framework.
+Chetcuti Cauchi’s Citizenship and Residency practices work closely with innovators, founders, and family offices to design legally compliant, value-driven strategies under the Citizenship by Merit framework.

 We assist clients in: